civilblur/youlag/README.md

 1. Go to "Settings > Extensions" and adjust these extensions by clicking the respective gear (⚙️) icon:

    - **Custom CSS**: Copy the content from `theme.css`, paste it into the text field, and click "Submit".
    - **Custom JS**: Copy the content from `script.js` paste it into the text field, and click "Submit".
-This will allow videos to stop when exiting out from a video page, opposed to playing in the background.

 ## Additional tools